thi-ng/umbrella/packages/hdom/README.md

 ### The hdom data flow

-The usual hdom update process is as follows: First the your app creates an up-to-date UI component tree, which is then passed to hdom, will be normalized (expanded into a canonical format) and then used to compute minimal edit set of the recursive difference to previous DOM tree.
+The usual hdom update process is as follows: First the user app creates an up-to-date UI component tree, which is then passed to hdom, will be normalized (expanded into a canonical format) and then used to recursively compute the minimal edit set of the difference to the previous DOM tree.

 **Important**:

-- hdom uses a RAF render loop only by default, but is in absolutely no way tied to this (see [@thi.ng/transducers-hdom](https://github.com/thi-ng/umbrella/tree/master/packages/transducers-hdom) for an alternative)
+- hdom uses a RAF render loop only by default, but is in absolutely no way tied to this (see [@thi.ng/transducers-hdom](https://github.com/thi-ng/umbrella/tree/master/packages/transducers-hdom) for a possible alternative)
 - hdom uses the browser DOM only by default, but supports custom target implementations, which can modify other target data structures.
 These custom implementations can be triggered on branch-local basis in the